compdemocracy/polis/client-participation/README.md

 Optionally, you can [register with Facebook](https://developers.facebook.com/docs/development) and get a Facebook App ID to use the Facebook auth features.

-If you do so, set the **FACEBOOK_APP_ID** environment variable in the top level `.env` file, or manually pass it in when building or running this application.
+If you do so, set the **FB_APP_ID** environment variable in the top level `.env` file, or manually pass it in when building and running this application.

 ## Building the Application